arcuru/cmprss/README.md

 PRs that improve the test coverage are encouraged.

 Test coverage can be measured using `cargo llvm-cov report` and `cargo tarpaulin`.

-### @arcuru

-I am the only developer on this right now, and I usually develop by committing directly to the `main` branch.
-For larger features I _may_ go through a PR to run CI and to have some more easily discoverable documentation of a specific feature.

-I will stop committing directly to `main` as soon as someone else submits a non-trivial PR and then submits a request to remove this section of the README.